opeyemiman/OGOP-Time-Distance-Calculator-Web/README.md

 Program Features
 Interactive Jupyter Widgets for input and outputs.

-This program takes inputs of varibales as list, allowing single input or lists.
+This program takes inputs of variables as list, allowing single input, ranges or lists.

 Statistical summary and export of results as CSV